-The characteristics of E-85 fuel make it unsuitable for use when ambient temperatures fall below 0°F (-18°C).
-In the range of 0°F (-18°C) to 32°F (0°C), you may experience an increase in the time it takes for your engine to start, and a deterioration in drivability (sags and/or hesitations) until the engine is fully warmed up.
+The characteristics of E-85 fuel make it unsuitable for use 5 when ambient temperatures fall below 0°F (-18°C).
+In the range of 0° to 32°F (-18° to 0°C), you may experience an increase in the time it takes for your engine to start, and a deterioration in drivability (sags and/or hesitations) until the engine is fully warmed up.